 Paint all the rooftops with infrared reflective coatings except flat ones that are strong enough to hold soil and planting lawns to cool buildings.

 In February, researchers at Concordia University estimated that painting one percent of the world’s urban surfaces white (rooftops and pavement) could reduce CO2 emissions by 130 gigatons over the next 50-100 years.
 In 2011, global CO2 emissions from fossil fuel combustion reached 31.5 gigatons.

-Also in the USA alone there is 46,876 miles of interstate highways, just painting the break down lanes would provide us with 8 feet X 46,876 miles (5,280 feet in a mile) = 71 square miles of infrared reflective surface.
+Also, in the USA alone there are 46,876 miles of interstate highways, just painting the breakdown lanes would provide us with 8 feet X 46,876 miles (5,280 feet in a mile) = 71 square miles of infrared reflective surface.
 We receive 93 watts per square foot of radiation from the sun.
-Assuming we paint them with an infrared coating that is 70% efficient at reflecting the 95% of light that is visible and infrared, we would reflect 63 Watts per square foot back into the atmosphere.
-With 27,878,400 square feet in a mile we would reflect 1,979,366,499 square feet*63 watts per square foot or 125 billion watts back into space.
+Assuming we paint them with an infrared coating that is 70% efficient at reflecting the 95% of the light that is visible and infrared, we would reflect 63 Watts per square foot back into the atmosphere.
+With 27,878,400 square feet in a mile, we would reflect 1,979,366,499 square feet*63 watts per square foot or 125 billion watts back into space.
 Or the equivalent of taking 249 coal fire plants out of commission.
 Remember that’s US highways only!
 The numbers would be huge if we could do the same for the world.

 Save Planet #1: Do lots of Painting!